-Long-term therapy is not always an available option, and it’s not always the best option, especially when the patient won’t benefit from wallowing in the past.
-Thus, SBFT is helpful in quickly finding the root cause behind their addictions and other co-existing mental conditions.
+Solution focused brief therapy is an option when long-term therapy is not always an available option, and it’s not always the best option, especially when the patient won’t benefit from wallowing in the past.
+Solution focused brief therapy is helpful in quickly finding the root cause behind their drug addiction and other co-existing mental conditions.
 With this understanding, New Creation Treatment is careful in selecting only the treatment methods that work most effectively in conjunction with our Christian faith-based rehabilitation programs.
-One of such methods is solution-focused brief therapy (SBFT).
+One of such methods is solution focused brief therapy (SBFT).

 How It Works